CJonesCode/FlowGenius/_docs/BugIt_prd.md

 This tool is designed to operate seamlessly in terminal environments like Cursor and will serve as the backend for a potential future MCP (Multi Command Palette) interface.

-**Current Status:** Phase 1 Implementation Complete ✅
+**Current Status:** Phase 2 Implementation Complete ✅
-- All 6 core commands implemented with enhanced stubs
+- Real LangGraph integration with OpenAI API processing
-- Production-ready CLI experience with Rich formatting
+- Production-ready CLI with JSON-first output format
-- Comprehensive test suite (9/9 tests passing)
+- Comprehensive test suite (22/22 tests passing)
-- Secure API key management with .env persistence
+- Clean, professional output without emojis
+- Retry logic and structured error handling
-- Multi-provider AI support architecture ready
+- Multi-provider AI support architecture implemented

 ---